quicwg/base-drafts/draft-ietf-quic-transport.md

   client can receive packets that are addressed with the transport address that is claimed by the client (see {{source-address-token}})

-The initial cryptographic handshake message needs to be sent in a single packet.
+The initial cryptographic handshake message MUST be sent in a single packet.
+Any second attempt that is triggered by address validation MUST also be sent within a single packet.
 This avoids having to reassemble a message from multiple packets.
-This would require that servers maintain state prior to establishing a connection, exposing servers to a denial of service risk.
+Reassembling messages requires that a server maintain state prior to establishing a connection, exposing the server to a denial of service risk.

-The first client packet of the cryptographic handshake protocol MUST fit within a 1280 octet QUIC packet.  this includes overheads that reduce the space available to the cryptographic handshake protocol.
-Any second attempt that is triggered by address validation MUST also fit within a single packet.
+The first client packet of the cryptographic handshake protocol MUST fit within a 1280 octet QUIC packet.
+This includes overheads that reduce the space available to the cryptographic handshake protocol.

 Details of how TLS is integrated with QUIC is provided in more detail in
 {{QUIC-TLS}}.